St. Louis, Missouri

 Maybe I was just starry eyed over the whole atmosphere, or I was starved.
 I just know that my perfectly toasted bread was packed with the creamiest (probably most unhealthy) but flavorful concoction of egg, mayo and seasoning.
 Not a bit bland like some of my home attempts.
 The dill pickle and of course the malt made the whole deal heavenly!

-There are no restaurant owners in my family history, but we're doing our part!
+There are no restaurant owners in my family history, but we're doing our part to enjoy this one!
 I'm pretty sure my grandmother took my mom to Crown Candy.
 And I took my kids a few years back.
 4 Generations of customers to Crown Candy Kitchen!

 The Dining Blog